 Parameter Description Range Default scan-interval If Scanning is enabled, the Scan Interval defines how often the AP will leave its current channel to scan other channels in the band.
 Off-channel scanning can impact client performance.
 Typically, the shorter the scan interval, the higher the impact on performance.
 If you are deploying a large number of new APs on the network, you may want to lower the Scan Interval to help those APs find their optimal settings more quickly.
 Raise the Scan Interval back to its default setting after the APs are functioning as desired.
 0- 2,147,483,647 Recommended Values: 0-30 10 seconds scan-time The amount of time, in milliseconds, an AP will drift out of the current channel to scan another channel.
 50-2,147, 483,647 Recommended Values: 50-200 110 millisecond s scanning The Scanning checkbox enables or disables AP scanning across multiple channels.
-Disabling this option also disables the following scanning features: Multi Band Scan Rogue AP Aware Voip Aware Scan Power Save Scan Do not disable Scanning unless you want to disable ARM and manually configure AP channel and transmission power. enabled voip-aware-scan When enabled, the AP will not scan if a VoIP call is in progress. disabled
+Disabling this option also disables the following scanning features: Multi Band Scan Rogue AP Aware Voip Aware Scan Power Save Scan Do not disable Scanning unless you want to disable ARM and manually configure AP channel and transmission power. enabled video-aware-scan As long as there is at least one video frame every 100 mSec the AP will reject an ARM scanning request.
+Note that for each radio interface, video frames must be defined in one of two ways: Classify the frame as video traffic via a session ACL.
+Enable WMM on the WLAN's SSID profile and define a specific DSCP value as a video stream.
+Next, create a session ACL to tag the video traffic with the that DSCP value. enabled voip-aware-scan Alcatel-Lucent's VoIP Call Admission Control (CAC) prevents any single AP from becoming congested with voice calls.
+When you enable CAC, you should also enable voip-aware-scan parameter in the ARM profile, so the AP will not attempt to scan a different channel if one of its clients has an active VoIP call.
+This option requires that scanning is also enabled. disabled

 Adaptive Radio Management (ARM) is a radio frequency (RF) resource allocation algorithm that allows each AP to determine the optimum channel selection and transmit power setting to minimize interference and maximize coverage and throughput.
-This command configures an ARM profile that you apply to a radio profile for the 5 GHz or 2.4 GHz frequency band (see "rf dot11a-radio-profile" on page 342 or "rf dot11g-radio-profile" on page 347).
+This command configures an ARM profile that you apply to a radio profile for the 5 GHz or 2.4 GHz frequency band (see "rf dot11a-radio-profile" on page 418 or "rf dot11g-radio-profile" on page 424).